Marc-Bernard-Tools/ABAP-Diff3/README.md

 ## Installation

-You can install ABAP HTML Differ using [abapGit](https://github.com/abapGit/abapGit) either creating a new online repository for https://github.com/Marc-Bernard-Tools/ABAP-HTML-Differ or downloading the repository [ZIP file](https://github.com/Marc-Bernard-Tools/ABAP-HTML-Differ/archive/main.zip) and creating a new offline repository.
+You can install ABAP Differ using [abapGit](https://github.com/abapGit/abapGit) either creating a new online repository for https://github.com/Marc-Bernard-Tools/ABAP-Differ or downloading the repository [ZIP file](https://github.com/Marc-Bernard-Tools/ABAP-Differ/archive/main.zip) and creating a new offline repository.

 We recommend using package `$ABAPDIFF`.